 Basic net loss per share is calculated by dividing the net loss attributable to owners of the Company by the weighted average number of ordinary shares outstanding.
+Basic and diluted net losses per share reflecting the effect of the issuance of ordinary shares by the Company are presented as follows.

-Year Ended December 31, 2019 2020 2021 Net loss attributable to owners of the Company (RMB'000) (168,625) (779,225) (1,306,824) Weighted average number of ordinary shares outstanding (in thousands) 16,875 17,090 52,177 Basic net loss per share (RMB) (10.0) (45.6) (25.0)
+Year Ended December 31, 2020 2021 2022 Net loss attributable to owners of the Company (RMB'000) (779,225) (1,306,824) (797,055) Weighted average number of ordinary shares outstanding (in thousands) 17,090 52,177 55,044 Basic and diluted net loss per share (RMB) (45.6) (25.0) (14.5)

-Share options and preferred shares are considered as potential dilutive shares throughout the reporting period.
-However, since the Group had incurred losses for the years ended December 31, 2019, 2020 and 2021, the potential dilutive shares have anti-dilutive effect on loss per share if they are converted to ordinary shares.
-Thus, diluted loss per share is equivalent to the basic loss per share.
+Options, preferred shares and Employee Share Purchase Plan ("ESPP") shares are considered potentially dilutive throughout the reporting period.
+However, since the Group had incurred losses for the years ended December 31, 2020, 2021 and 2022, the potential dilutive shares have an anti-dilutive effect on net loss per share if they are converted to ordinary shares.
+Thus, diluted net loss per share is equivalent to the basic net loss per share.